-Managed devices can comprise of the following devices:
+Managed devices can include the following:

 - Computing devices -- servers, desktops, workstations, hosts, and mainframes - Infrastructure devices -- bridges, routers, gateways, and hubs

 Today, management applications exist that allow you to monitor the status of attributes, analyze their condition, and perform a resulting action on a managed device.
 For example, you might choose to reset a port on a hub when the device attached to that port generates an excessive number of network errors.